RDOToole89/tg-webshop-frontend/README.md

-# TG ****!?!
-Game Webshop
+# TG LAMESTOP Game Webshop

 ## Description
-A simple gaming webshop for practicing my skills as a developer.
+A simple gaming webshop created for practicing my skills as a developer.
+Please excuse my whacky sense of humor.
+It's called LameStop and exclusively sells the worst games, console and game accessories known to man. ;-p

 ### Technologies used in this project